Luciobio/Luciobio/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my web developer portfolio
+- 🔭 I’m currently working on 3DUS, as Digital Marketing and Web Speciallist.
-- 🌱 I’m currently learning Firebase, Angular, Python
+- 🌱 I’m currently learning Python and Django
-- 👯 I’m looking to collaborate on Full-stack proyects
+- 👯 I’m looking to collaborate on Front-end proyects
 - 💬 Ask me about anything!
 - 📫 How to reach me: +5493875060613
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/They
 - ⚡ Fun fact: If Pinocchio says “My Nose Will Grow Now”, it would cause a paradox.

 ### Technical skills: